Kixunil/genio/README.md

 * It's impossible to express infallible operations (e.g. in-memory operations) in types.
 * If you know the operation can't fail, you still have to call `unwrap()`.
 If you did mistake you get runtime error.
 * Compiler has to insert check (compare and branch), which slows down the code.
-Of course, it can't be eliminated by inlining and optimization but it's not sure thing.
+Of course, it can be eliminated by inlining and optimization but it's not sure thing.
 * `io::Error` may allocate, which makes not just slower but prevents usage on bare metal.
 * `io::Error` is very broad and in some contexts it can have nonsense values (e.g. full disk when doing `read()`).
 Perfect program should not ignore these values but it's difficult to decide what to do about them.
 * You can reasonably decide what to do with error only using `ErrorKind`.
 That way some information may be lost.